PEXANE2/azure-docs.tr-tr/articles/cognitive-services/LUIS/luis-reference-regions.md

 ---
-title: Yayımlama bölgeleri & uç noktaları-LUSıS
+title: Publishing regions & endpoints - LUIS
 titleSuffix: Azure Cognitive Services
-description: Azure portal belirtilen bölge, LUO uygulamasını yayımlayacağınız yer ve aynı bölge için bir uç nokta URL 'SI oluşturulur.
+description: The region specified in the Azure portal is the same where you will publish the LUIS app and an endpoint URL is generated for this same region.
 services: cognitive-services
 author: diberry
 manager: nitinme